Introduction to Stock Market in India

 2. The National Stock Exchange (NSE)

 The National Stock Exchange of India Ltd. (NSE) was established in the mid-1990s as a demutualized electronic exchange.
 It is located in the financial capital of India, Mumbai.
-NSE has a market capitalization of more than US$989 billion and 1,635 companies listed as on July 2013.
-NSE’s flagship index, the S&P CNX Nifty, is used extensively by investors in India and around the world to take exposure to the Indian equities market.
+NSE has a market capitalization of more than US$989 billion and 1,635 companies listed as of July 2013.
+NSE’s flagship index, the S&P CNX Nifty, is used extensively by investors in India and worldwide to gain exposure to the Indian equities market.

-It was started by a group of leading Indian financial institutions at the request of the Government of India in order to bring transparency to the Indian market, and it has a diversified shareholding comprising domestic and global investors.
-The exchange was incorporated in 1992 as a tax-paying company and was recognized as a stock exchange in 1993.
+A group of leading Indian financial institutions started it at the request of the Government of India to bring transparency to the Indian market, and it has a diversified shareholding consisting of domestic and global investors.
+They incorporated the exchange in 1992 as a tax-paying company and recognized it as a stock exchange in 1993.

 Equities